What to Pack for Your Safari

 Perfect for both sun protection and to ward off hungry mosquitoes, a long sleeve shirt and trousers are also a good option for a cold morning or evening.

-If you’re staying in nicer lodges, you’ll also wants these handy for dinner and drinks at the end of a long day.
+If you’re staying in nicer lodges, you’ll also want these handy for dinner and drinks at the end of a long day.

 Sun protection should be a priority while you’re on safari.
 While your vehicle provides shade, having the top up for game-viewing means you’ll be exposed to the elements.